Why do I play 7 string bass

 Everything changed when I tried a 6-string bass.

-It also lets me think like a guitarist: the top two strings can mimic the major third and perfect fourth structure found in baritone guitar tuning.
+Though it also lets me think like a guitarist: the top two strings can mimic the major third and perfect fourth structure found in baritone guitar tuning.

 Why 7 Strings?